ShubhSingh/SpringMvcTutorial/SpringMVCHibernateWithSpringSecurityExample/README.md

 4. Nothing changes for APP_USER table though.

-5. Now click on ‘Add new user’ link.
-Add a user with ‘USER’ role.
+5. Now click on â€˜Add new userâ€™ link.
+Add a user with â€˜USERâ€™ role.

 6. Click on Register, user should be added.

-7. Click on ‘Users List’ link.
+7. Click on â€˜Users Listâ€™ link.
 You should see the newly added user.

 8. Add another user with DBA & USER role.